trinsic-id/v2-sdk/docs/reference/configuration.md

 # Configuration

 Trinsic SDK contains minimal configuration.
-This configuration is stored differently, depending what package is used.
+This configuration is stored differently, depending on what package is used.

 ## Configuration with CLI

-The CLI stores it's configuration in the user's home directory, typicially in `~/.trinsic/`.
+The CLI stores it's configuration in the user's home directory, typically in `~/.trinsic/`.
 This directory contains the main configuration file `config.toml` and all the profile data.

 ### Show Configuration